geodeepak/Seismolive/Installation-on-Mac-OS-X-using-Macports.md

     sudo port select python python27

 Hint: MacPorts avoids any changes to your OS X base system, therefore this selection is implemented by creating symbolic links in `opt/local/bin`.
-In order to ensure the selection is effective, your search path variable `$PATH` should be set in a way to give precedence to directory `/opt/local/bin`.
+To ensure the selection is effective, your search path variable `$PATH` should be set in a way to give precedence to directory `/opt/local/bin`.

 If for some reason you prefer to install ObsPy against the Python 2.6 interpreter, the corresponding port is `py26-obspy`.
 You can have both versions installed at the same time.